linx-software/linx-oauth2-token-service/README.md

-# OAuth 2.0 token generator
+# OAuth 2.0 Token Authentication Service

 ## Description

-Generic authentication service for the generation, storage and retrieval of access tokens generated via the OAuth 2.0 flow for 3rd-party service providers built using the low-code platform Linx.
+Server-side authentication service to manage the secure generation, storage and retrieval of access tokens.

+- Create API Keys
+- Link API Keys to access tokens.
 - Intiate the OAuth 2.0 authorization flow.
 - Recieve the authentication code response.
 - Exchange the authorizaion code for access tokens